 The panel consisted of: Kwasi Kwarteng (Conservatives, Member of the Work and Pensions Committee 2013-present), Stephen Timms (Labour, Shadow Minister for Employment), Baroness Celia Thomas of Winchester MBE (Liberal Democrats, former spokesperson for Work and Pensions), Councillor Star Etheridge (UKIP, disabled spokesperson) and Marion Turner-Hawes (Green Party).

 The politicians had a range of views and policies.
-For instance, Etheridge proposed to get rid of the work capability assessment (WCA) for Employment & Support Allowance, introduce accessible benefits forms, and increase carer’s allowance.
+For instance, Etheridge proposed to get rid of the work capability assessment (WCA) for Employment and Support Allowance, introduce accessible benefits forms, and increase carer’s allowance.

 Meanwhile, Baroness Thomas proposed to get rid of the 20 metre rule in the WCA, improve training for disability employment advisors in Job Centres and better promote for Access to Work